 The Bay unitary proposal

-Our Full Proposal document gives details of the case for The Bay:
+Our Full Proposal document gives details of the case for The Bay that was presented as part of that consultation:

 The Full Proposal details: